-‘Victoria’s Secret’ Model Georgia Fowler Slays In Strapless Emerald Bikini While Sunbathing In Topless Car
+'Victoria's Secret' Model Georgia Fowler Slays In Strapless Emerald Bikini While Sunbathing In Topless Car

 Georgia flaunted her curves in a body shot in the following image.
 Standing, she held onto the windscreen and showed off her trim physique.

-A close-up followed.
+A close-up came next.
 The brunette bombshell pulled her hair back with her hands in the shot, drawing attention to her flawless face.

 In the final snap, Georgia stood on the seat with her back turned to the camera.
 She tried to balance herself on one foot while seemingly trying to get out of the vehicle.
 The full-body shot showcased the model's insane figure from behind.